If you're comparing ZoomInfo vs. Cognism, Apollo, Lusha, LinkedIn Sales Navigator, or Clay, you're likely evaluating:

 A global contributory network

-Proprietary AI and machine learning validation
+Proprietary AI and machine learning models

 Dedicated human research teams